Exploring the Solar System and understanding the universe

-Thales Alenia Space is the overall prime contractor for the ExoMars mission, and a major contributor to the BepiColombo mission to explore Mercury, the most mysterious planet in the Solar System.
+Thales Alenia Space is a major contributor to the BepiColombo mission to explore Mercury, the most mysterious planet in the Solar System.
 The company led the Herschel & Planck science mission, deploying the largest space observatories ever developed in Europe.
 We also developed Corot, France’s own low-orbit “exoplanet” hunter (planets outside the Solar System), and we will be heavily involved in a new program called PLATO, also tasked with tracking exoplanets, but from the Lagrange 2 point.

 Thales Alenia Space built 25 of the 64 huge parabolic antennas (Europe’s contribution) for the giant ALMA radiotelescope array located on the Atacama plateau in Chile.
 In addition, we played a lead role on the famous Rosetta-Philae comet mission [especially via assembly, integration and testing of the spacecraft], as well as on Cassini-Huygens.
 The Huygens space probe was built by Thales Alenia Space as prime contractor.
 Also on the agenda at Thales Alenia Space is the European program Euclid, which will help us better understand dark matter.

-The company has also a leading role in ExoMars mission, including ESA’s rover.
-Fitted with a special drill built by Leonardo near Milan, the rover will take soil samples at a depth of two meters, in an attempt to discover evidence of past life (bacteria), while the Trace Gas Orbiter (TGO), launched in 2016, continues its mission in orbit around Mars, “sniffing” the Martian atmosphere to discover traces of methane gas in particular.
-Thales Alenia Space plays also a lead role regarding Mars Sample Return space exploration mission, that aims to bring Martian samples back to Earth.
+The company is also ExoMars overall industrial prime contractor.
+The company built the Trace Gas Orbiter (TGO).
+Launched in 2016, the TGO continues its mission in orbit around Mars, “sniffing” the Martian atmosphere to discover traces of methane gas in particular.
+Thales Alenia Space will also play a lead role regarding Mars Sample Return space exploration mission, that aims to bring Martian samples back to Earth.